quasarstream/PHP-FFmpeg-video-streaming/README.md

 ```

 ### Opening a File
-There are several ways to open a file:
+There are two ways to open a file:

 #### 1. From a Local Path
 You can pass a local path of video to the `open` method: